William C. Shiel Jr., MD, FACP, FACR

 - Anal itching can be caused by irritating chemicals in the foods we eat, such as are found in spices, hot sauces, and peppers.

-- Anal itching also can be caused by the irritation of continuous moisture in the anus caused by frequent liquid stools, diarrhea, or escape of small amounts of stool (incontinence).
+- Anal itching also can be caused by the irritation of continuous moisture in the anus from frequent liquid stools, diarrhea, or escape of small amounts of stool (incontinence).
 Moisture increases the possibility of infections of the anus, especially yeast, particularly in patients with diabetes or HIV.

-- Treatment with antibiotics also can lead to a yeast infection and irritation of the anus.
+- Treatment with antibiotics can lead to a yeast infection and irritation of the anus.

 - Abnormal passageways (fistulas) from the small intestine or colon to the skin surrounding the anus can form as a result of disease (such as Crohn's disease), and these fistulas bring irritating fluids to the anal area.